Settlement in favor of stockers/merchandisers for a major metropolitan beverage distributor

 Accidents that may require the need for amputation include:

-Unfortunately, some medical professionals fail to provide safe care and break the trust we have in them.
+Unfortunately, some medical professionals fail to provide safe care (also known as "duty of care") and break the trust we have in them.
 This can happen during a number of situations.
 When this happens and amputation is required, it can be considered medical negligence and the healthcare professional should be held accountable for his or her actions or mistakes.

 Common medical errors that may cause the need for amputation include: